 I call this experience memoir magic and I am privileged to see it all the time.

 What it’s like to work with me

-Some people say I’m like a glass of Prosecco: Full of bubbly cheer and able to draw out your best stories like truth serum.
+Some people say I’m like a glass of Prosecco: Full of bubbly cheer and able to draw out your best stories.
 We’ll chat like old friends, even if we met just moments ago.

-Your secrets will be safe with me, so there’s no regrettable story hangover in the morning.
-When we work together, confidentiality is always paramount.
+I am also a great secret-keeper.
+When we work together, confidentiality is paramount for me and everyone on my team.
 What happens at The Cheerful Word stays at The Cheerful Word.

 Why do I write?

 Thank you for taking the time to get to know a bit about me.
-I look forward to getting to know you, too.
-Drop me a line, schedule an appointment, or sign up for a retreat or a workshop.
-I’m here for you.
+Drop me a line, I’m here for you.